Club Championships 2024: Hybrid Power (Mixed Div. Championship Recap)

 Unfortunately for Boston, Felipe Delgado waited a second too long to see an open Philip Joyce, and by the time he was able to get the pass off, the defense had recovered and Bartlett was able to easily knock the disc away.
 Hybrid worked it back to midfield, where Shapinsky unloaded a back foot outside-in flick that arced perfectly into the hands of Bartlett, who secured the bookends.

 The two teams then traded a pair of holds before Hybrid tacked on yet another break.
 Theresa Zettner beat Tess Johnson to her spot for the block, and James Hill found Nitz for the goal, giving Hybrid a dominant 13-7 lead.
 Sprocket again wouldn’t go quietly, getting another quick hold/break combo on goals from Johnson-Go and then Flamberg, Hanson getting the block to set up the break.
 Flamberg’s goal, however, was the last Sprocket would score on the 2024 season.
 Maketa Mattimore got her name on the scoresheet with a goal, receiving a pass from Hill for the hold and putting Hybrid on the brink.
-Hill was the one to seal the game and the title, receiving a bladed flick from Lo to finish the scoring.1
+Hill was the one to seal the game and the title, receiving a bladed flick from Lo to finish the scoring.2

 Though the magical ride ended one game short of history, Sunday’s final will not be the lasting impression of 2024 Sprocket.

 “I can’t be more proud of or happy with the group of individuals that I had the pleasure of sharing the field with this whole season,” said Delgado.
-“I’m so happy that we proved to ourselves that we are incredible teammates and people, and incredible at frisbee.”
+“I’m so happy that we proved to ourselves that we are incredible teammates and people, and incredible at frisbee.

 “We are hungry for more,” he added.

-Heading into the tournament, Hybrid knew that their defense would be able to generate blocks and breaks in spades, and their performance at Pro Champs cemented their belief in their offense.
+Heading into the tournament, Hybrid knew their defense would be able to generate blocks and breaks in spades, and their performance at Pro Champs cemented their belief in their offense.
 It all came together to create one of the most dominant showings the Mixed Division has ever seen.
 Hybrid leave San Diego as deserving winners of their first ever national title.

-1. Hill very nearly ended the game on the previous possession with what would have been the most incredible title-winning goal of all time.
+2. Hill very nearly ended the game on the previous possession with what would have been the most incredible title-winning goal of all time.
 A Champoux pass went too wide and Hill leapt out of bounds to attempt a greatest, and his throw went right through the hands of his attempted receiver.

 1. Josh Katz